-Domestic: April 1st (all documents due April 20th)
+Domestic: Extended to May 1st (all documents due May 20th)

 Because we can only admit a certain number of students into each concentration, we strongly recommend that application materials be sent in earlier than the deadline.
 The application process is outlined on this webpage, and on the linked SJSU Graduate Studies page as well.
 Once all materials are in, your application will be evaluated by Graduate Admissions and Program Evaluations (GAPE).
 In approximately 2-3 weeks, they will be forwarded in the system to the KIN grad coordinator for evaluation, after which you will be notified of your status via MySJSU and mail.
 Please consult your MySJSU account regularly to check on status.